marcdif/LightShow/README.md

 ## Frontend Interface

 The Frontend Interface is a React app to allow multiple local devices to start/stop shows and listen to the show music at the same time in (near) perfect synchronization.
+It communicates with the LED Agent through the Sync Server.

 ## Sync Server

-The Sync Server is a Java WSS using Netty to facilitate communication between the Show Controller Daemon and multiple Frontend Interfaces.
+The Sync Server is a Java WSS using Netty to facilitate communication between the LED Agent and multiple Frontend Interfaces.

 ## Notes